open-telemetry/opentelemetry-dotnet/docs/metrics/getting-started/README.md

 `MyCompany.MyProduct.MyLibrary`, and aggregate the measurements in-memory.
 The pre-aggregated metrics are exported to a `ConsoleExporter`.

+Metrics Console exporter does not output to the console immediately so you will end up seeing the metrics on the screen after the program has terminated.

 ## OpenTelemetry .NET special note

 Metrics in OpenTelemetry .NET is a somewhat unique implementation of the